Wilsdorf's and Rolex's Other BrandsCopyright © David Boettcher 2005 - 2024 all rights reserved.

 It is recorded in the book by Dowling and Hess that Hans Wilsdorf registered the name “Marconi Lever” on 24 January 1911.
 They also say that the Marconi brand was first used on a watch in 1920.
 Dowling and Hess note that Marconi watches were sold through “parallel channels”, which meant dealers who were not Rolex agents.

-The watch is a typical trench watch, which were in great demand by newly commissioned officers heading for the front line in the Great War.
+The watch is a typical trench watch, which were in great demand by newly commissioned officers heading for the front line in World War One.
 It has wire lugs, an unbreakable crystal (as original but replaced) and skeletonised poire squelette hands and Arabic numerals to take radium luminous paint, of which traces remain.

 The case has London Assay Office import hallmarks inside the back for sterling silver, the date letter "b" for 1917 to 1918 and sponsor's mark GS for Stockwell & Company.